 - Members of the organization need to have a sense of belonging.
 Can the organization offer benefits that are better than those offered by the competitors?
 Is there a strong value proposition?
 Competitor analysis and monitoring is crucial if an organization is to maintain or improve its position in the competitive landscape of the community.
 The organization must always be aware of its competitor’s activities.
 The landscape can change quickly.

 As in the case of the macro-environmental context, the organization cannot always control its micro-environment factors.
 But they must be carefully managed together and with the internal context understanding.
 Both internal and external context can have influence over the organization.
 Customer pressures and complaints can force organizations to change various policies such as product returns and customer and technical support.
 Technological changes can provide new and more effective ways to handle communications, operations, shipping, and logistics.
 Cultural and religious differences may hinder product or service entry into certain countries.
 Government’s regulatory and trade policies can play a significant role in determining how businesses operate, especially in regard to international trade, taxation, and regulations.
 The media, including social media, can have a huge impact on a company’s image and public relations.
 A bad news video or news report can go viral pretty fast, and if your organization doesn’t provide an acceptable response, the negative publicity and effects can last a long time.
 Sociological forces often drive what, where and how consumers buy product and services.
 There is an increasing trend in the number of consumers purchasing products online and reading reviews before making a purchase.
 The multinational and multicultural trend in workforce composition can cause significant changes in the hiring and retention of competent human resources.
 If the response to these situations is unplanned, weak or untimely, it might have a dramatic impact on the future of the business – loss of customers, serious production interruption or disruption, permanent loss of organizational knowledge, even loss or bankruptcy of the business.
 Contextual issues can have a positive impact, as it may present opportunities such as new, improved or increased availability of previously scarce resources, opening up of or access to new markets, availability of new technologies leading to reduced costs, improved product quality, services, and operational efficiency.
-Many of these contextual issues can be viewed as variables some changing faster, others slower, depending on whether the organization is fast paced and leading edge or in a stable or mature industry.
-Therefore variability in these issues depicts uncertainty about their future behavior.
+Many of these contextual issues can be viewed as variables some changing faster, others slower, depending on whether the organization is fast-paced and leading-edge or in a stable or mature industry.
+Therefore variability in these issues depicts uncertainty about their future behaviour.
 Such uncertainty can be quite diverse, complex and at times highly unpredictable.
 This presents a dilemma to organizations in terms of tracking and adapting to changes in these issues.
 This uncertainty introduces the need for understanding and use of risk evaluation, mitigation, and management.
 Thus each organizational contextual issue will have its own specific set of uncertainties with different levels of complexity and risk and the need for specific controls to mitigate or eliminate the risk.